Japan's new university entrance exams underway amid virus pandemic

 In the English test, the allocation of marks has increased for listening.

-If applicants are unable to take the exams the first time round due to health and other reasons, they can late them in late January, according to the center.
+If applicants are unable to take the exams the first time round due to health and other reasons, they can take them in late January, according to the center.

 If those due to take the Jan.
 30-31 exams are unable to do so, there is an additional sitting slated for Feb.
 13 and 14.